johnno1962/injectionforxcode/README.md

 Announcements of major commits to the repo will be made on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).

 To use Injection, open the InjectionPluginLite project, build it and restart Xcode.
+You must build the "InjectionPlugin" target selecting to build for the simulator.
-Alternatively you can download a small installer app "Injection Plugin.app" from [http://injectionforxcode.com](http://injectionforxcode.com) and use the menu item "File/Install Plugin" then restart Xcode (This also installs the AppCode plugin.)
+Alternatively, you can download a small installer app "Injection Plugin.app" from [http://injectionforxcode.com](http://injectionforxcode.com) and use the menu item "File/Install Plugin" then restart Xcode (This also installs the AppCode plugin.)
 This should add a submenu and an "Inject Source" item to Xcode's "Product" menu.
 If at first it doesn't appear, try restarting Xcode again.

-Open a simple example project such as UICatalog or GLEssentials from Apple and use the "Product/Injection Plugin/Patch Project for Injection" menu item to prepare the project and rebuild it (Be sure to #define DEBUG.)
-When you run the project it should connect to Xcode which will display a red badge on it's dock icon showing the application is prepared to load patch bundles.
-Select text in a class source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.
+Open a simple example project such as UICatalog or GLEssentials from Apple.
+At this point you can use the  "Product/Injection Plugin/Patch Project for Injection" menu item to pre-prepare the project then rebuild it.
+If you have patched the project it should connect to Xcode which will display a red badge on it's dock icon showing the application is prepared to load patch bundles.
+Otherwise, select text in a class source file and use menu item "Product/Inject Source" to inject any changes you have made into the app and it will connect to Xcode and load your changes.

 On OS X remember to have your entitlements include "Allow outgoing connections".